- What is Maven?

 If you don't have a dependency or plugin needed when Maven runs a goal, it will automatically try to download it from the central repository.
 You can even push your own projects to maven central making them available to everyone on the internet.

-Maven central is more secure than other central repositories like npm because the namespaces are controlled by owners and all code is required to be signed with a GPG key that is publicly available.
-Someone would have to gain control of the repository credentials and the private gpg key to sign code and push it to the central repo.
-Signing allows you to verify the code came from the same author you expect it to.
+Maven central is more secure than other central repositories like npm because the namespaces are controlled by owners and all pre is required to be signed with a GPG key that is publicly available.
+Someone would have to gain control of the repository credentials and the private gpg key to sign pre and push it to the central repo.
+Signing allows you to verify the pre came from the same author you expect it to.

 Installing a jar file to local repository manually